 My girls are 8 and 5.
 My 5-year-old decided to try golfing with me recently.
 She loved it.
 Just the two of us, with my undivided and undistracted presence.

 I felt myself reflectively reaching for my iPhone to take photos of her golfing.

-Instead I soaked in the moment.
+Instead, I soaked in the moment.
 We don’t need to document every waking hour.
 Later that day my 8-year-old and I had a dance party.
 We danced to and sang the Beatles.
 We spun and sang and giggled.

-No electronics needed.
+No electronics are needed.
 Just my own private little memories with my girls.
 It makes my heart swell just thinking about it.
 Radical life improvement!